Efficient Learning in Large-Scale Combinatorial Semi-Bandits: Regret Bounds

 \begin{theorem} If (1) $\bar{\bw}=\Phi \theta^\ast$, (2) the prior on $\theta^\ast$ is $N(0, \lambda^2 I)$, (3) the noises are i.i.d. sampled from $N(0 , \sigma^2)$, and (4) $\lambda \geq \sigma$, then under $\comblints$ algorithm with parameter $(\Phi, \lambda, \sigma)$, we have

 \end{theorem} Notice that condition (1)-(3) ensure it is a coherent Gaussian case, and condition (4) almost always holds\footnote{Condition (4) is not essential, please refer to Theorem \ref{thm:bound_1_refine} in Appendix \ref{proof:combts} for a Bayes regret bound without condition (4).}.
 The $\tilde{O}$ notation hides the logarithm factors.
 We also note that Equation (\ref{eq:bound_1}) is a minimum of two bounds.
 The first bound is $L$-dependent, but it is only $O ( \sqrt{\ln(L)})$; on the other hand, the second bound is $L$-independent, but is $\tilde{O}(d)$ instead of $\tilde{O} ( \sqrt{d})$.
-We would like to emphasize that Theorem~\ref{thm:bound_combts} holds even if $\oracle$ is an approximation/randomized algorithm.

 We now outline the proof of Theorem \ref{thm:bound_combts}, which is motivated by \citet{russo2013posterior} and \citet{dani08stochastic}.
 Let $\cH_t$ denote the ``history" (i.e. all the available information) by the start of episode $t$.
 Note that from the Bayesian perspective, conditioning on $\cH_t$, $\theta^\ast$ and $\theta_t$ are i.i.d. drawn from $N(\bar{\theta}_t, \Sigma_t)$ \citep{russo2013posterior}.
 This is because that conditioning on $\cH_t$, the posterior belief in $\theta^\ast$ is $N(\bar{\theta}_t, \Sigma_t)$ and based on Algorithm \ref{algorithm:combts}, $\theta_t$ is independently sampled from $N(\bar{\theta}_t, \Sigma_t)$.
 Since $\oracle$ is a fixed combinatorial optimization algorithm (even though it can be independently randomized), and $E,\cA, \Phi$ are all fixed, then conditioning on $\cH_t$, $A^\ast$ and $A^t$ are also i.i.d., furthermore, $A^\ast$ is conditionally independent of $\theta_t$, and $A^t$ is conditionally independent of $\theta^\ast$.